 Calling Aboriginal and Torres Strait Islander Artists

-In 2018 the Art on Bundjulung Country project returns to provide opportunities for Aboriginal people across the Northern NSW to explore better health and wellbeing through connection with cultural arts.
+In 2019 the Art on Bundjulung Country project continues to provide opportunities for Aboriginal people across the Northern NSW to explore better health and wellbeing through connection with cultural arts.

 - To improve connection to Aboriginal culture through community art activities.

 - To increase social inclusion and cohesion through community art activities.

 - To develop business acumen and links to economic sustainability through community art activities.

 - To develop knowledge and skills in the practice of art.